Our Favorite Garlic-Parmesan Roasted Cauliflower

 This roasted cauliflower recipe can be double as side dish or the main event.
 Here are some of my favorite ways to serve it:

-• Cauliflower Tacos: Fill tortillas with this roasted cauliflower and add your favorite toppings!
+• Cauliflower Tacos: Fill tortillas with this roasted cauliflower and add your favorite toppings and sauce.

 • Hearty Green Salad: Top a hearty kale salad with cauliflower and drizzle with a creamy tahini dressing.